-Independent Motors is approaching 28 years of shop experience in repairing, working on and maintaining Subarus.
-This includes models such as the Subaru Forester, the Subaru Outback, the Subaru Impreza, the Subaru Legacy and the Subaru Tribeca.
+Independent Motors has been repairing, working on and maintaining Subarus for over 25 years.
+That means Independent Motors is one of Boulder’s oldest repair shop specializing in Subarus.
+This includes models such as the Subaru Forester, the Subaru Outback, the Subaru Impreza, the Subaru Legacy, the Subaru WRX, the Subaru Crosstrek and the Subaru Tribeca.

-All makes and models have their own personalities and quirks, but we thought it would be useful to mention some of the most common repairs we see among the Subarus customers bring into our garage.
+All makes and models have their own personalities and quirks, strengths and weaknesses.
+We thought it would be useful to mention some of the most common repairs we see in the Subarus our customers bring into our garage:

 - Worn axle bearings